alfonsotech/philosophybank/README.md

-# Philosophy RanK
+# Philosophy Rank

 Application tool that allows users to crowdsource, rank, and search online philosophy content.

+### Features
+Infinite scrolling for resoruces view
+Resource preview that includes resource image or video, title, description, and source.

 ## Getting Started